prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - There are a couple of payments with my card shown in the app that I really didn't make myself.
 Why is it happened?
 - A payment that I didn't make appears in my app.
 - There is a card payment that I'm not recognizing.
+## intent: card_payment_wrong_exchange_rate
-## intent: card_payment_wrong_exchange_rate- Last Saturday, I was charged extra for the exchange rate on my payment.
+- Last Saturday, I was charged extra for the exchange rate on my payment.
 Is something wrong?
 - Hi, I am disappointed to see such a bad exchange rate and hope you can assist me.
 Would you be able to confirm the official interbank exchange rate for me?
 - I think the currency exchange that's been applied is wrong.
 - The exchange rate I was charged for a purchase was not right.